Dayananda Saraswati (Arsha Vidya): Early life

-Swami Dayananda Saraswati was born as Natarajan in Manjakkudi in Thiruvarur district of Tamil Nadu on 15 August 1930 to Shri Gopala Iyer and Smt Valambal of a Brahmin family.
+Swami Dayananda Saraswati was born as Natarajan in Manjakkudi in the Thiruvarur district of Tamil Nadu on 15 August 1930 to Shri Gopala Iyer and Smt Valambal, of a Brahmin family.
 He was the eldest of four sons.
 His early schooling was at the District Board School in Kodavasal.
 His father died when he was eight years old, which meant Natarajan had to shoulder the responsibility in the family alongside his education.

-After completion of his education at seventeen years of age, Natarajan came to Chennai for earning a livelihood, where he learnt English and began his career as a journalist for the weekly magazine Dharmika Hindu run by T. K. Jagannathacharya (TKJ).
-However, owing to nominal income, Natarajan, at the behest of a friend Rangachari, enrolled in the Airforce as a combatant in Bangalore with the GTS (Ground Training Station).
-He was underweight and could not qualify but was allowed to continue, he later stated that he aspired to be a pilot.
-Family duties, being his father's shraddham (a ceremony performed in honour of a dead ancestor), caused him to leave the Airforce and primarily he did not like the rigidity.
+After the completion of his education at seventeen years of age, Natarajan came to Chennai to earn a livelihood.
+There he learnt English and began his career as a journalist for the weekly magazine Dharmika Hindu, run by T. K. Jagannathacharya (TKJ).
+However, owing to nominal income and at the behest of a friend, Rangachari, Natarajan enrolled in the Airforce as a combatant in Bangalore with the GTS (Ground Training Station).
+He was underweight and could not qualify but was allowed to continue.
+He later stated that he aspired to be a pilot.
+Family duties, namely his father's shraddham (a ceremony performed in honour of a dead ancestor), caused him to leave the Airforce.
+Above all, he did not like the rigidity.
 "There was no freedom, I felt they were trying to control my mind.
 I have never allowed anybody to ever control me at any time, no one.
 That is why I think I am a Swami."

 Natarajan resumed his career as a journalist with 'Dharmika Hindu' magazine before joining a news agency, 'The Lens' run by Shri Rajagopal.
 He also worked for the erstwhile Volkart Brothers (now Voltas Limited).
-While in his absence his younger brother M.G.Srinivasan took charge of the agricultural fields of the family household and ensured that the family had income to live.
+In his absence, his younger brother M.G.Srinivasan took charge of the agricultural fields of the family household and ensured that the family had income to live.